Confronting Illicit Tobacco Trade: A Global Review of Country Experiences

-The World Bank has recently released a new report on “Confronting Illicit Tobacco Trade: A Global Review of Country Experiences”.
+The World Bank has released a report on “Confronting Illicit Tobacco Trade: A Global Review of Country Experiences”.
 The report demonstrates that reducing illicit trade in tobacco products is critical whether viewed from the perspective of public health, public finance, governance, or equity.

 This publication presents country and regional case studies, covering over 30 countries, including:

 – Organization of Eastern Caribbean States (OECS) and Trinidad and Tobago: Regional Reports on Illicit Tobacco Trade

 October 31, 2018